Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 : - The `ase.io.crystal.write_crystal` method has no symmetry analysis.
 Its output only has the P1 symmetry.
 : - ASE also has an [interface](https://www.databases.fysik.dtu.dk/ase/ase/calculators/crystal.html?highlight=crystal#module-ase.calculators.crystal) to CRYSTAL14 to enable DFT/HF calculations within ASE.

-[**CRYSTALpytools with workflows**](https://github.com/crystal-code-tools/CRYSTALpytools) **In development** - A pre- and post- processing tool co-developed by [Computational Materials Science Group](https://cmsg-icl.github.io/web/index.html) at Imperial College and [Theoretical Chemistry Group](https://www.chimica.unito.it/do/gruppi.pl/Show?_id=7myq) at University of Torino.
+[**CRYSTALpytools with workflows**](https://crystal-code-tools.github.io/CRYSTALpytools/) **In development** - A pre- and post- processing tool co-developed by [Computational Materials Science Group](https://cmsg-icl.github.io/web/index.html) at Imperial College and [Theoretical Chemistry Group](https://www.chimica.unito.it/do/gruppi.pl/Show?_id=7myq) at University of Torino.
 It adopts the heavily object-oriented fashion of [Pymatgen](https://pymatgen.org/) and can easily cooperate with it.
-The latest stable release is accessible via `pip`.
-Installation instructions can be found on [this page](https://github.com/crystal-code-tools/CRYSTALpytools).
+The latest stable release is accessible via PyPI and Conda-forge.
+Installation instructions can be found on [this page](https://crystal-code-tools.github.io/CRYSTALpytools/installation.html).

 [**Seek Path**](https://tools.materialscloud.org/seekpath/) A web-based engine to generate high-symmetric paths in irreducible Brillouin Zone.